vaclavsvejcar/svejcar-dev/content/drafts/2019-11-27-table-of-contents-in-hakyll.md

 Markdown text here...
 ```

-Based on presence of this field, we would choose whether to render or not the _table of contents_:
+Based on presence of this field, we would choose whether to render or not the _table of contents_ (we aren't checking the actual value, just whether the field is present or not):

 ```haskell
 match "posts/*" $ do